 I always like to keep a stash of handmade thank you cards in my desk.
 I know most people just send out thank you emails or texts these days, but there is just something about a hand-penned note of gratitude to show how truly appreciative you are.

-These flower thank you cards feature the Stampin Up Petite Petals Stamp Set and Punch Combo.
+These flower thank you cards feature the Stampin Up Petite Petals Stamp Set and the coordinating flower punch.
 I just love stamp sets that have coordinating punches.
 Makes things go much faster than having to fussy cut each image!

 Supplies needed to make these simple handmade thank you cards: